rkuma183/wilsonmar.github.io/_posts/2017-03-18-devops-dashboards.md

    * <a target="_blank" <a target="_blank" href="https://github.com/capitalone/Hygieia/blob/master/collectors/cloud/aws">AWS</a>

 Additional collectors specified in <a target="_blank" href="https://github.com/capitalone/Hygieia/blob/master/docker-compose.yml">docker-compose.yml</a> include artifactory, appdynamics.
+Emmett?

+PROTIP: Again, this visibility should not used for those outside the team to meddle with questions such as "why is this particular one 15"?

 QUESTION: Does the dashboard cover these 16 gates in the pipeline (10 Commandments in octal):